MakeSchool-Tutorials/react-meteor-d3-heroku-tutorial/P7-d3-chart/content.md

 >    renderChart: function(props) {
 >      // Store this.props.data in a variable
 >      var data = CODE HERE,
->      // Use _ (Underscore) max function to return the maximum value from q
+>      // Use _ max & _ pluck function to return the maximum value from q
 >          max = CODE HERE,
 >      // Use D3s select to get the svg
 >          svg = CODE HERE,